-The goal of the PGY2 Pharmacy Residency in Drug Information is to develop practitioners capable of serving as an expert on drug information and optimal medication use in a hospital/health-system setting.
+The goal of the PGY2 Pharmacy Residency in Medication-Use Safety and Policy is to develop practitioners capable of serving as an expert on drug information and optimal medication use in a hospital/health-system setting.
 Graduates from the program will be prepared to assume a position in drug information, formulary management, drug shortage management, drug-use policy, medication safety, policy and accreditation, drug utilization, or related role within health system pharmacy.

 How is the residency offered?

 The residency program provides a broad range of medication use management experiences with an emphasis in drug information including formulary management and implementation, drug shortage management, policy and accreditation, fostering a culture of safety, evaluating and reporting adverse drug reactions and medication errors, and quality improvement.
 The program allows for tailored instruction for the individual resident based on interest(s), past experience, and future goals.

 Is the Program Accredited by the American Society of Health-System Pharmacists (ASHP)?